DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsubsection{Impact of LVLM Backbone Capacity}

-Table~\ref{tab:vlm} compares DriveVLM-RL performance across three Qwen3-VL variants.
-The results reveal that performance is relatively insensitive to LVLM capacity beyond a minimum threshold: the 4B and 8B models achieve similar success rates (SR: $0.60$ vs.\ $0.63$) and collision severities (CS: $0.29$ vs.\ $0.24$~km/h), with differences largely within one standard deviation.
-This robustness stems from three properties of our framework.
-First, the LVLM is tasked only with scene description rather than complex multi-step reasoning---a capability that is well-handled even by compact models.
+Table~\ref{tab:vlm} compares DriveVLM-RL performance across three Qwen3-VL backbones of increasing capacity.
+Owing to computational resource constraints, the 2B and 8B variants are each evaluated with a single training run, whereas the default 4B configuration follows the three-seed protocol used throughout the paper.
+The results exhibit a consistent but rapidly saturating scaling trend: enlarging the backbone from 4B to 8B yields only marginal gains in success rate (SR: $0.57$ to $0.60$), collision severity (CS: $1.75$ to $1.42$~km/h), and average collisions (AC: $0.20$ to $0.18$), despite doubling the parameter count and inference cost.
+This saturation stems from three properties of our framework.
+First, the LVLM is tasked only with scene description rather than complex multi-step reasoning, a capability that is well handled even by compact models.
 Second, the reference vocabulary of canonical scene descriptions (Section~\ref{sec:language_goal}) constrains the output space, reducing the task to structured selection rather than open-ended generation and minimizing sensitivity to model capacity.
 Third, and most importantly, the LVLM is invoked only during training to annotate reward signals; at inference time, the deployed policy operates entirely without LVLM calls.
 As a result, the quality of the learned reward signal matters more than the raw capacity of the model generating it.
-The 2B model shows a more noticeable performance gap (SR: $0.50$, CS: $1.38$~km/h), suggesting that a minimum level of semantic understanding is required to generate coherent scene descriptions.
-We adopt Qwen3-VL-4B as our default, as it surpasses this threshold while maintaining a practical inference footprint for asynchronous reward annotation during training.
+In contrast, the 2B model exhibits a pronounced performance gap (SR: $0.43$, CS: $3.58$~km/h, AC: $0.30$), indicating that a minimum level of semantic understanding is required to produce coherent and reliable scene descriptions; below this threshold, noisier risk annotations translate into less safe driving policies.
+We therefore adopt Qwen3-VL-4B as the default backbone, as it surpasses this semantic threshold while avoiding the diminishing returns and elevated inference cost of larger models, offering the most practical trade-off for asynchronous reward annotation during training.